Skip to content

 We publish the calendar at AMC enrolment and we sign every visit against the calendar's specific tests.
 Visits that do not deliver against the calendar do not bill.
 The calendar is the contract, not the visit count.

-Response SLA is the written commitment for how fast we get back on a fault report, what we aim to resolve in the first visit, and what the parts entitlement is.
-Standard AMC tiers carry a business-hours response within 4–8 hours and a 90% first-visit resolution target.
-Premium AMC tiers add 24/7 on-call for nominated critical systems (hospital nurse-call, hotel guest-room control, mission-critical UPS) with 2–4 hour response and a parts-on-site entitlement.
+Response targets document how fault reports are handled, what we aim to resolve in the first visit, and what the parts entitlement is.
+Standard AMC tiers carry business-hours support windows defined in the service scope.
+Premium AMC tiers add contracted critical-hours support for nominated critical systems (hospital nurse-call, hotel guest-room control, mission-critical UPS) with parts-on-site entitlement documented in the AMC scope.

-The SLA is documented per-system, not per-AMC, because different systems have different criticality.
-A hospital nurse-call has a tighter SLA than a hospital meeting-room AV.
-The contract carries the per-system SLAs in writing, and our AMC log records compliance against every SLA over the contract term.
+Response targets are documented per-system, not per-AMC, because different systems have different criticality.
+A hospital nurse-call has a tighter escalation path than a hospital meeting-room AV.
+The contract carries the per-system response targets in writing, and our AMC log records compliance against every target over the contract term.
 Clients see the compliance number on every quarterly review.

 ## Axis 3 — parts inclusion